Rosine Guiterman: Travels

-In 1911, Rosine set off for London by boat, and she fell in love with a businessman, David Guiterman, who had boarded the ship in Colombo, Sri Lanka.
+"In 1911, Rosine set off for London by boat, and she fell in love with a businessman, David Guiterman, who had boarded the ship in Colombo, Sri Lanka.
 By the time they reached England they were engaged.
 David Guiterman was, and always remained, a convinced socialist, with progressive ideas on religion, politics and human morality.
-Until they met, such explicit political ideas had never come Rosine's way.
+Until they met, such explicit political ideas had never come Rosine's way."

-From 1911 to 1912, Rosine Lion with her sister, a trained kindergarten teacher, travelled extensively in France and Germany, teaching as she went.
+"From 1911 to 1912, Rosine Lion with her sister, a trained kindergarten teacher, travelled extensively in France and Germany, teaching as she went.
 She then returned to Australia and Rosine and David were married at the Great Synagogue, Sydney on 10 September 1913.
 Their twenty-nine years of married life, in spite of much trouble, were happy.
 Their married life began with very bright prospects, David having been appointed to represent a German firm doing good business in Australia.
 However, eleven months later the First World War broke out.
 There followed a period of increasing social repression in Australia, in which the Australian government destroyed the white multiculturalism and plurality that had characterized pre-World War I Australia.
-This was to particularly affect those many Australians of German descent and heritage or those, like David Guiterman, who were associated with this large and vibrant component of Australian society.
+This was to particularly affect those many Australians of German descent and heritage or those, like David Guiterman, who were associated with this large and vibrant component of Australian society."

-In this atmosphere of repression, the Australian Government confiscated the assets of David's firm, including his own money, and things became very difficult indeed for the newlyweds.
+"Under this policy, the Australian Government confiscated the assets of David's firm, including his own money, and things became very difficult indeed for the newlyweds.
 David was an American of German descent, with a German name.
 In consequence David found it impossible to get another job.
 Rosine was ostracised by many former friends and even urged by some to leave her husband "at least for the duration of the war".
 It was strongly suggested that David Guiterman should change his name, but this he proudly refused to do, saying that it was a name that his parents and grandparents had borne with honour.
 His stand was almost universally condemned.
 They were both unalterably opposed to war as a method of settling international disputes and did not fear to say so.
 Rosine proudly stood by him and with unshakable courage had her first experience of taking an unpopular stance.
-In all likelihood it was this experience that led her to fight for the rest of her life for social inclusion, tolerance and human rights.
+In all likelihood it was this experience that led her to fight for the rest of her life for social inclusion, tolerance and human rights."

 These photographs of Rosine and David, and of Rosine, were probably taken in 1940 or 1941.
 David Guiterman died in 1942.

 David and Rosine had two children, Gertrude and Pauline.
 Gertrude inherited her parents’ strong socialist and activist views.
 She married John Williamson Legge in 1940 and they were both active members of the Australian Communist Party.